voxdraco/Valheim-project/README.md

 WORKDIR /home/steam
 ```

 Next, for data to be persistent we must create a directory where data will run on the games first run.
-Normally this is taken care of by steamcmd running valheim for the first time but because we will be instructing kubernetes to mount the location where the game data is stored (remeber all data on a containter is lost when it terminates) we must create it before valheims dedicated server starts.
-If the directory does not exist when kubernetes tries to mount the persistant volume, it will cause and error and stop.
+Normally this is taken care of by steamcmd running valheim for the first time but because we will be instructing kubernetes to mount the location where the game data is stored (remember all data on a container is lost when it terminates) we must create it before valheims dedicated server starts.
+If the directory does not exist when kubernetes tries to mount the persistent volume, it will cause and error and stop.

 ```
 RUN mkdir -p /home/steam/.config/unity3d/IronGate/Valheim